grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/04 Expose  Your Application.md

 To be able to inject faults, `xk6-disruptor` must [install an agent on each target](/javascript-api/xk6-disruptor/explanations/how-xk6-disruptor-works) that intercepts the requests and applies the desired disruptions.
 This process requires any existing connection to the targets to be redirected to the agent.

 Due to a existing bug in `kubectl`, the process of installing the disruptor can potentially [break the port forwarding](https://github.com/grafana/xk6-disruptor/issues/254).
-Notice that this issue arises only if the faults are injected in the service that is exposed using port forward.
-If the faults are injected in another service not exposed by port-forwarding, there should not be any issue.
+Notice that this issue happens only if the faults are injected in the service that is exposed using port forward.
+If the faults are injected in another service not exposed by port-forwarding, there shouldn't be any issue.

 Until this issue is solved in `kubectl`, tests using port forwarding to access a service should ensure the agent is installed in the targets before any traffic is sent by the test.